Ma Prem Hasya: Early life and family

 Françoise Wizenberg was born in Paris on April 4, 1937.
 She is the daughter of Icek/Izak (Yitzhak) Wizenberg, a Polish industrial worker who died in a World War II concentration camp, and Maria Wilczuk, also a Polish-born Jew.
 She survived the Holocaust under a false identity with a Christian family with whom her mother placed her.
 She was reunited with her mother, then living in France, at the age of 8.
 In the summer of 1948 she immigrated to Israel where she lived in an immigrant refugee camp in Netanya and then, according to sources, grew up in a kibbutz.
-In 1955, her mother grew anxious when Françoise was drafted into the Israeli Defense Forces.
+In 1955, her mother grew anxious when Françoise was drafted into the Israel Defense Forces.
 According to sources her mother told her “I didn’t save you from the Germans in order to lose you to the Arabs,” and this in turn led to the family's preparations to emigrate to North America.
 The family eventually settled in New York after a brief sojourn in Canada.

 In 1956 she married Guilford Glazer, a Jewish multimillionaire from Knoxville, Tennessee, and 16 years her senior.
 The marriage ended after eight years and produced two children.
 She later married her second husband, Albert S. Ruddy, a Montreal-born Jewish film producer who won the Academy Award for Best Picture for producing The Godfather.
 Françoise herself was involved in producing films, with The New York Times reporting in 1973 that she was producing an independent film adaptation of Seduction of the Minotaur by Anaïs Nin.
 The project was ultimately unrealized.
 Françoise and Albert later divorced.